Adolescence

 - Luna, P., Guerrero, J., Rodrigo-Ruiz, D., Losada, L., & Cejudo, J. (2020).
 Social competence and peer social acceptance: Evaluating effects of an educational intervention in adolescents.
 Frontiers in psychology, 11, 1305.

-- MIUR – Bullying and cyberbullying https://www.miur.gov.it/bullismo-e-cyberbullismo, consulted February 2023
+- MIUR – Bullying and Cyberbullying https://www.miur.gov.it/bullismo-e-cyberbullismo, accessed February 2023

 - Photo by Freepik